-18. Income tax recoverable
+16. Income tax recoverable

-The income tax recoverable recognized in the consolidated statement of financial position represents an overpayment of taxes for periods up to June 30, 2000.
+The income tax recoverable recognized in the consolidated statement of financial position for the financial year 2017 represents an overpayment of taxes for periods up to June 30, 2000.
+The balance was applied against the tax liability in the current year.

-19. Deposits from customers
+17. Deposits from customers